André Alsanati

 André Alan Alsanati (اندريه السناطي; born 6 January 2000) is a professional footballer who plays as a winger for Iraq Stars League club Al-Minaa.
-Born in Sweden, he represents Iraq internationally.
+Born in Sweden as an Assyrian, he represents Iraq internationally.

 Early life

-Alsanati was born and raised in Sweden to Iraqi parents.
+Alsanati was born and raised in Sweden to Iraqi Assyrian parents.

 As a youth player, Alsanati received interest from clubs in England and the Netherlands but he never signed for any of the clubs.

 Club career

 André was playing football with Eskilstuna-based clubs IFK Eskilstuna and Eskistuna City before Hammarby IF signed him in 2016.
 He moved on two separate but consecutive one year-loan stints at IK Frej Täby.
 During his last season with IK Frej, he made thirteen appearances and recorded one assist.

 After that, he moved on a free to AFC Eskilstuna in January 2021 in the Superettan.
 During the 2021 season, he made twenty-seven appearances for AFC Eskilstuna.
 He played for AFC Eskilstuna during the 2022 season as well.
 His performances there attracted interest from Allsvenskan teams, including Elfsborg, but the transfer never materialized.

 On 14 November 2022, IK Sirius signed Alsanati on a 5-year contract.
 He was seen as a replacement for Moustafa Zeidan.
 He was tested in a different position upon arrival.
 He scored on his debut against Norrkoping.

 On 11 July 2024, he was loaned out to Veikkausliiga club AC Oulu for the rest of the season with a purchase option.

 On 30 August 2024, he signed a contract with Al-Minaa to play in the Iraq Stars League.
 His contract expired on 30 June 2025 and was not renewed with the club.